lnr0626/cfn-templates/README.md

 - AWS::CertificateManager::Certificate

-## Some general thoughts
+## Syntax

-The following is an example taken from the AWS CFN documentation and some thoughts on how that could look:
+I plan on writing some tests to verify behavior which are pure conversions of the AWS examples.
+Those should serve as nice syntax examples.
+However, for the time being, the following is an example taken from the documentation which demonstrates most aspects of CFN templates.

 ```json
 {